 Overall trek difficulty: Moderate

 You will have a thorough briefing with your guide 1 or 2 days before your Inca Quarry Trek to Machu Picchu.
-Your guide will meet you at your hotel and you can take this opportunity to ask questions and make any final preparations.
+Your guide will meet you at our office in Cusco and you can take this opportunity to ask questions and make any final preparations.

 Day 1: Cusco – Soqma – Rayan